Cybersecurity Services in Guelph for Local Businesses

 Names and some details changed.

-A 40-person Linamar supplier with buyer audit
+A 40-person auto-parts supplier facing a buyer audit

-A 15-person UoG spinout with grant audit
+A 15-person University of Guelph spinout with grant terms

 Frequently Asked Questions

-We supply Linamar.
-Can you handle IATF 16949?
+We supply Linamar (or another OEM).
+Can you handle IATF 16949 supply-chain expectations?

-Can you provide on-site to Guelph?
+Can you come on-site to Guelph?

 How much does cybersecurity cost in Guelph?+